Separable Convex Optimization with Nested Lower and Upper Constraints: Proposed Methodology

 The previous section has considered continuous decision variables and proven the validity of the algorithm when all the subproblems are \emph{solved to optimality}.
-Still, this proof is of limited validity for classical bit-complexity computational models, since the solutions of separable convex problems can involve irrational numbers (e.g., $\min f(x) = x^3 - 6x, x \geq 0$) which have no finite binary representation.
-In this context, assuming that a subproblem is solved to optimality without any assumption on the shape of the functions is impracticable.
+Still, this proof is of limited practical utility for bit-complexity computational models, since the solutions of separable convex problems can involve irrational numbers (e.g., $\min f(x) = x^3 - 6x, x \geq 0$) which have no finite binary representation.
+Therefore, assuming that a subproblem is solved to optimality without any assumption on the shape of the functions is impracticable.

-For this reason, the few existing articles that present computational complexity results for general convex models rely on the notion of $\epsilon$-approximate solutions, located in the proximity of a truly optimal but not necessarily representable solution (see, e.g., \citealt{Hochbaum1994} and \citealt{Hochbaum2007}).
-In our case, proving that the method produces an $\epsilon$-approximate solution for a given $\epsilon$ would require to control the precision of the algorithm at each level of the recursion, which could be cumbersome.
+For this reason, most articles that present computational complexity results for convex resource allocation and network flow problems rely on the notion of $\epsilon$-approximate solutions, located in the proximity of a truly optimal but not necessarily representable solution.
+In a decomposition algorithm such as MDA, proving that the method produces an $\epsilon$-approximate solution for a given~$\epsilon$ would require to control the precision of the algorithm at each level of the recursion, which could be cumbersome.
+Therefore, we adopt another approach, typically used in scaling algorithms \citep{Hochbaum1994,Moriguchi2011}, which consists in proving the validity of the algorithm for integer variables, and using a proximity theorem between the integer and continuous solutions.
+By solving an integer problem scaled by an appropriate factor, and translating back the integer solution into a continuous solution, any desired $\epsilon$ precision can be achieved.

-An alternative approach is to prove the validity of the algorithm for integer variables, and then formulate a proximity theorem for the continuous and integer solutions.
-By using a suitable discretization step, we can achieve any desired precision and formally prove the theorem.
-Similar proximity theorems have been developed by \cite{Hochbaum1994} for several RAP variants.
-However, these proofs are fundamentally based on the polymatroidal structure of the constraint set and the optimality of the greedy algorithm for these problems.
-These arguments are no longer valid for the RAP--NC, and we had to use a different reasoning, again based on the KKT conditions for an inner-linearized objective.